thoughtbot/maintaining-open-source-projects/book/04-quality.md

    clutter the git history with stylistic rather than functional changes.

 4. Comment on every violation, working with the author until the changeset is good.
-This is time-consuming, and it can get socially awkward.
+This is time-consuming and can get socially awkward.

-Or you can do nothing, and let a robot do the job!
-A bot will comment on every style violation, in virtually no time, with no emotions, consistently.
-Meet static analysis tools.
+5. Do nothing, and let a robot comment on every style violation in virtually no time, consistently, with no emotions.

-For example, Ruby has a tool called rubocop that exposes style violations.
-Running rubocop in a project that wasn’t following any style guide can be daunting as there could be hundreds of violations.

-Hound CI is a product that uses rubocop, and it comments in the lines of pull requests that are changed and do not conform to the style guides.
+Ruby has a tool called rubocop that exposes style violations.
+Hound CI is a product that uses rubocop, and it comments in the changed lines of pull requests that do not conform to the style guides.
 Hound is consistently the first reviewer of any PR in the projects that set it up.
-Being it a robot it avoids the potentially awkward situation of nitpicking style violations over a contribution.
+It being a robot, it avoids the potentially awkward situation of nitpicking style violations over a contribution.
 People rarely get offended by a robot dog.
 It is indeed waiting to criticize your style, but it does so always, with the same speed, consistency and lack of passion each time.
 People can handle Hound items ahead of your review, leaving code that reads as if anyone on your team wrote it.

 Other useful static analysis tools are: